AlexiusTatius/Minesweeper/readme.md

 * Like I mentioned earlier, I would love to make a "display toggle" which flips the CSS to a modernized, clean, flat, minimalist UI.
 * There are some stupid little aesthetic bugs that are making me pull my hair out, like how the cell width/height gets tweaked by a few pixels when the board is totally revealed.
 I need to fix that.
 * I would also love to flesh out the Windows '95 thing more, making the Start button do something, add a clock to the bottom right corner, and some functional desktop icons.
-* A really difficult feature I would love to tackle would be to make a feature where the user could choose the difficulty by inputing numbers (row/col/mine numbers).

-That'll be for a rainy day.

-## Thank you for reading!
-I hope you enjoy the game :)